Losant/losant-docs/docs/applications/access-keys.md

 # Access Keys

-To connect your devices to the Structure Platform, you must use a set of security credentials called access keys.
+To connect your devices to the Losant Platform, you must use a set of security credentials called access keys.
 Access keys consist of a generated key and secret pair.
 An access key can be used to authenticate multiple devices in an application or multiple access keys can be created to scope your devices into virtual security groups.

 ## Viewing Access Keys